apache/pulsar/site2/website/blog/2021-12-14-Apache-Pulsar-2-7-4.md

 - NPE does not occur on `OpAddEntry` while ManagedLedger is closing.
 [PR-12364](https://github.com/apache/pulsar/pull/12364)

-- Fixed inconsistent behavior for namespace bundles cache [PR-11346](https://github.com/apache/pulsar/pull/11346)
+- Fix inconsistent behavior for namespace bundles cache [PR-11346](https://github.com/apache/pulsar/pull/11346)

 This blog walks through the most noteworthy changes grouped by the affected functionalities.
 For the complete list including all enhancements and bug fixes, check out the [Pulsar 2.7.4 Release Notes](TBD-link).

-## Notable bug fixes and enhancements
+# Notable bug fixes and enhancements

 ### `ManagerLedger` can be referenced correctly when `OpAddEntry` is recycled.
 [PR-12103](https://github.com/apache/pulsar/pull/12103)

-#### Issue
+- **Issue**

     Previously, after a write failure, a task was scheduled in the background to force close the ledger and trigger the creation of  a new ledger.
 If the `OpAddEntry` instance was already recycled, that could lead to either an NPE or undefined behavior.

-#### Resolution
+- **Resolution**

     The `ManagedLedgerImpl` object reference was copied to a final variable so the background task would not be dependent on the lifecycle of the `OpAddEntry` instance.

-**No potential race condition in the `BlobStoreBackedReadHandler.`** [PR-12123](https://github.com/apache/pulsar/pull/12123)
+### No potential race condition in the `BlobStoreBackedReadHandler`.
+[PR-12123](https://github.com/apache/pulsar/pull/12123)

 - **Issue**

     Previously, `BlobStoreBackedReadHandler` entered an infinite loop when reading an offload ledger.
 There was a race condition between the operation of reading entries and closing BlobStoreBackedReadHandler.

 - **Resolution**

     Added a state check before reading entries and made the `BlobStoreBackedReadHandler` exit loop when the `entryID` is bigger than the `lastEntryID`.

-**NPE does not occur on `OpAddEntry` while ManagedLedger is closing.** [PR-12364](https://github.com/apache/pulsar/pull/12364)
+### NPE does not occur on `OpAddEntry` while ManagedLedger is closing.
+[PR-12364](https://github.com/apache/pulsar/pull/12364)

 - **Issue**

     Previously, the test `ManagedLedgerBkTest#managedLedgerClosed` closed ManagedLedger object on some `asyncAddEntry` operations and failed with NPE.

 - **Resolution**

     Closed `OpAddEntry`  when ` ManagedLedger` signaled  `OpAddEntry` to fail.
 In this way, the `OpAddEntry` object was correctly recycled and the failed callback was correctly triggered.

-**Set a topic policy through the topic name of a partition correctly.** [PR-11294](https://github.com/apache/pulsar/pull/11294)
+### Set a topic policy through the topic name of a partition correctly.
+[PR-11294](https://github.com/apache/pulsar/pull/11294)

 - **Issue**

     Previously, the topic name of a partition could not be used to set a topic policy.

 - **Resolution**

     Allowed setting a topic policy through a topic name of a partition by converting the topic name of a partition in `SystemTopicBasedTopicPoliciesService`.

-**Dispatch rate limiter takes effect for consumers.** [PR-8611](https://github.com/apache/pulsar/pull/8611)
+### Dispatch rate limiter takes effect for consumers.
+[PR-8611](https://github.com/apache/pulsar/pull/8611)

 - **Issue**

     Previously, dispatch rate limiter did not take effect in cases where all consumers started reading in the next second since `acquiredPermits` was reset to 0 every second.

 - **Resolution**

-Changed the behaviour of DispatchRateLimiter by minus `permits` every second instead of reset `acquiredPermits` to 0.
+    Changed the behaviour of `DispatchRateLimiter` by minus `permits` every second instead of reset `acquiredPermits` to 0.
 Consumers stopped reading entries temporarily until `acquiredPermits` returned to a value less than `permits` .

-**NPE does not occur when executing unload bundles operations.** [PR-11310](https://github.com/apache/pulsar/pull/11310)
+### NPE does not occur when executing unload bundles operations.
+[PR-11310](https://github.com/apache/pulsar/pull/11310)

 - **Issue**

     When performing pressure tests on persistent partitioned topics, NPE occurred when executing unload bundles operations.
 Concurrently, producers did not write messages.

 - **Resolution**

     Added more safety checks to fix this issue.

-**Fixed inconsistent behavior for Namespace bundles cache** [PR-11346](https://github.com/apache/pulsar/pull/11346)
+### Fix inconsistent behavior for Namespace bundles cache.
+[PR-11346](https://github.com/apache/pulsar/pull/11346)

 - **Issue**

     Previously, namespace bundle cache was not invalidated after a namespace was deleted.

 - **Resolution**

     Invalidate namespace policy cache when bundle cache is invalidated.

-**Close the replicator and replication client after a cluster is deleted.** [PR-11342](https://github.com/apache/pulsar/pull/11342)
+### Close the replicator and replication client after a cluster is deleted.
+[PR-11342](https://github.com/apache/pulsar/pull/11342)

 - **Issue**

     Previously, the replicator and the replication client were not closed after a cluster was deleted.
 The producer of the replicator would then try to reconnect to the deleted cluster continuously.

 - **Resolution**

     Closed the relative replicator and replication client.

-**Publish rate limiter takes effect as expected.** [PR-10384](https://github.com/apache/pulsar/pull/10384)
+### Publish rate limiter takes effect as expected.
+[PR-10384](https://github.com/apache/pulsar/pull/10384)

 - **Issue**

     Previously, there were various issues if `preciseTopicPublishRateLimiterEnable`  was set to `true` for rate limiting:

     - Updating the limits did not set a boundary when changing the limits from a bounded limit to an unbounded limit.

     - Each topic created a scheduler thread for each limiter instance.

     - Topics did not release the scheduler thread when the topic was unloaded or the operation closed.

     - Updating the limits did not close the scheduler thread related to the replaced limiter instance

 - **Resolution**

-Cleaned up the previous limiter instances before creating new limiter instances.
+  - Cleaned up the previous limiter instances before creating new limiter instances.

-Used `brokerService.pulsar().getExecutor()` as the scheduler for the rate limiter instances.
+  - Used `brokerService.pulsar().getExecutor()` as the scheduler for the rate limiter instances.

-Added resource cleanup hooks for topic closing (unload).
+  - Added resource cleanup hooks for topic closing (unload).

-**Clean up newly created  ledgers if fails to update ZNode list**.
+### Clean up newly created  ledgers if fails to update ZNode list.
 [PR-12015](https://github.com/apache/pulsar/pull/12015)

 - **Issue**

     When updating a ZNode list, ZooKeeper threw an exception and did not clean up the created ledger.
 Newly created ledgers were not  indexed to a topic `managedLedger` list and could not be cleared up as topic retention.
-Also, ZNode numbers increased in ZooKeeper if the z-node version mismatch exception was thrown out.
+Also, ZNode numbers increased in ZooKeeper if the ZNode version mismatch exception was thrown out.

 - **Resolution**

     Deleted the created ledger from broker cache and BookKeeper regardless of exception type when the ZNode list failed to update.

 # What’s Next?